tomizechsterson/blog/data/projects/godot-asteroids.md

 good workflow when creating new features.
 There's some extra assets that I'd like to make use of, so I'm going to try to do that over time.

+Update 8/1/2023: I've discovered console errors on both initial and current versions which I believe can cause the engine to freeze.
+It's been added to the fairly large list of things to look into with this game.

 ### Release Notes

 ##### 07-01-2023